 Some logo design elements have been used so many times that they can no longer be claimed as original creations, and thus will probably not be eligible for trademark registration.
 These clichéd, outdated-looking symbols are labelled "generic".

-We discourage this type of work on 99designs by awarding Platinum status to designers who do the opposite: create distinctive, uniquely-tailored designs.
+We discourage this type of work on 99designs by awarding Top Level status to designers who do the opposite: create distinctive, uniquely-tailored designs.
 We also reserve the right to terminate the accounts of designers whose work does not meet our quality standards.

 While truly great design is measured by originality of concept, keep in mind it is also possible to render a common concept in a unique way and thus avoid the generic design outcome.